CorpAIHelper/JarAIHelper/README.md

 adb install --user 0 <path_to_apk>
 ```

+# Usage

+Open the app and do not interact with it, then reboot your phone.

-After installation, just open the app and do not interact with it.
-Reboot your phone then AI will setup everything for you =)
+After reboot, check if there is a background service running as Jar AI Handler.
+If no, please open the app again and close it.
+That is all!
+AI will setup everything else for you =)